 Elderberry can be used to help support a healthy immune system and protect you from developing colds.
 Elderberries contain anthocyanins which are strong antioxidants that help block free radical damage in the body.
 Studies have shown that elderberries are anti-inflammatory and immunostimulatory.

 In 2016 a study was published looking at the development of colds and cold duration in Air-Travellers.
 The study was a randomised, double-blind, placebo-controlled clinical trial and it confirmed previous findings that this fruit protects against colds and reduces cold symptoms.
 The placebo group had a much longer duration of symptoms compared to the treatment group (117 vs 57, p = 0.02).
 Symptom score was also significantly higher in the placebo group vs treatment (583 vs 247, p = 0.05).

 Tips: Use Elderberries in jams, sweets, pies and other foods.
 Do not eat them Raw!
-You can alternatively get some Gummies, which also contain vitamin A, C, D, E and Zinc for improved immune system.
+You can alternatively get some Gummies, which also contain vitamin A, C, D, E and Zinc for an improved immune system.

-These are just some of the things you can do to boost your immune system, but of course there are many more.
-Below I’ve listed a few posts so you can learn more about how to enhance your immune system to protect yourself from becoming sick whether it be from viruses, bacteria, fungal infection.
+These are just some of the things you can do to boost your immune system, but of course, there are many more.
+Below I’ve listed a few posts so you can learn more about how to enhance your immune system to protect yourself from becoming sick whether it be from viruses, bacteria, a fungal infection.
 Or even cancer and autoimmune diseases.
 Without our immune system, we wouldn’t last long at all.
 If you want to live to a very old age, your immune system is something that you have to keep healthy.
 You have to slow down the immune system from aging or else you would die of illnesses such as pneumonia and other common infections.